ela-compil/BACnet/Docs/README.txt

 	This document is subject to change.

 1.2 SEGMENTATION
 	I've implemented 'segmentation' as a part of my performance testing.
-Too see it in action, I've added a 'HugeBlob' octet value in the DemoServer, ranging 2000 bytes.
+To see it in action, I've added a 'HugeBlob' octet value in the DemoServer, ranging 2000 bytes.
 This is more than the max_adpu.
 	The file operations are also able to use 'segmentation' if the options are